Bobcares

 • Application bugs that cause memory leaks or resource hogging.

+To troubleshoot a high load issue, first, we figure out which resource is being abused (I/O, Memory, CPU, or Net).
 Then we find out which service is abusing that resource, and from that point, find out which user in that service owns the abusive script or software.

 Click here to learn more about high-load troubleshooting.

-If your server is currently under high load, and you need urgent help, click here to contact our Emergency Server Support techs.
+If the server is currently under high load, and you need urgent help, click here to contact our Emergency Server Support techs.
 We are online 24/7 and can help you in a few minutes.

 3. Incorrect service configuration

-If even one of these services has a wrong config entry, that service will fail to respond, and Nginx will show a “502 bad gateway” error.
+The Nginx server and the backend services rely on many sub-systems to work properly.
+This includes DNS resolution, Apache processes, PHP services, DB servers, etc. If even one of these services has a wrong config entry, that service will fail to respond, and Nginx will show a “502 bad gateway” error.

 Some configuration issues that we’ve seen are: